lguez/Jumble/docs/index.md

 4. Optionally, you may choose additional compiler options by adding to the variable `FFLAGS`, in `GNUmakefile`.
 You could also change optimization options from the default `-O2`.
-5. On MacOS, remove the letter U in the value of the variable `ARFLAGS`, in `GNUmakefile`.
-6. In a terminal, go to the NR\_util directory, for example:
+5. In a terminal, go to the NR\_util directory, for example:

         cd ~/Downloads/NR_util-master